Road Hazard Warranty Terms and Conditions

-- You must present the original purchase receipt and tire to a Costco Wholesale tire centre.
+- You must present the original purchase receipt and tire to a Costco Wholesale Tire Center.

 Conditions of this warranty:

-- The purchaser must rotate and balance their tires as outlined by the vehicle manufacturer.
+- You must rotate and balance your tires as outlined by the vehicle manufacturer.

-- The purchaser must operate their tires at inflation pressures outlined by the vehicle manufacturer.
+- You must operate your tires at inflation pressures outlined by the vehicle manufacturer.

-- The purchaser must keep all mechanical parts that affect tires in proper working condition.
+- You must keep all mechanical parts that affect tires in proper working condition.

-- The purchaser will be required to sign a "Costco Wholesale tire adjustment form".
+- You will be required to sign a "Costco Wholesale tire adjustment form".

 What is covered:

 - "Road hazard failure" is defined as a tire that becomes unserviceable due to cuts, non-repairable punctures or impact damage.
-Costco Wholesale will repair tires with tread-face injuries in accordance with established RMA (Rubber Manufacturers Association) standards.
+Costco Wholesale will repair tires with treadface injuries in accordance with established USTMA (United States Tire Manufacturers Association) standards.

 - This warranty covers road hazard failures in passenger, performance and light truck tires purchased from Costco Wholesale.

-- This warranty is valid for sixty (60) months from the date of purchase or when the tire reaches 1.6 mm (2/32 of an inch) or less in remaining tread depth regardless of age.
-When a tire has 1.6 mm (2/32 of an inch) or less in tread depth, it is considered worn out and this warranty does not apply.
+- This warranty is valid for 60 months from the date of purchase, or until the tire reaches 1.6 mm Millimetre (2/32 of an inch) or less in remaining tread depth regardless of age, whichever occurs first.
+When a tire has 1.6 mm Millimetre (2/32 of an inch) or less in tread depth, it is considered worn out and this warranty does not apply.

 - This warranty provides credit based upon remaining usable tread at the time of failure due to road hazard.

-- "Usable tread" is defined as the original tread depth of a tire less 1.6 mm (2/32 of an inch) (tread wear indicators).
+- "Usable tread" is defined as the original tread depth of a tire less 1.6 mm Millimetre (2/32 of an inch).

-- Credit is determined by multiplying the useable remaining tread by the price you paid for the tire net of all discounts received.
+- Credit is determined by multiplying the usable remaining tread by the price you paid for the tire net of all discounts received.

 - This warranty is a promise under certain conditions to give credit on a pro-rated basis towards the purchase of a new tire.
 This warranty does not imply that tires sold by Costco Wholesale meet certain specifications or cannot fail.
 This warranty does not replace or modify any original tire manufacturer’s warranty on material and workmanship.